 A continuous, year-long learning lifestyle is very adaptable to changing life circumstances.
 This is how we fell into this setup in the first place.
 Our first year of serious homeschooling (my oldest’s first-grade year) was very busy and full of change and instability.
 About a month after starting homeschooling, we learned that we were going to be moving.
 We had to quickly sell a house, find a house, and move while just getting our feet wet with science, history, math, reading and writing.
 Oh, and I was pregnant!
 We ended up moving temporarily into a much smaller house, putting half our life into storage, meeting new friends, finding our way in a new city, going to prenatal appointments, having a baby and then searching again for a new home all while trying to homeschool!
 I’m so glad we weren’t locked into any arbitrary school schedules!

 This style is great for someone like me who hasn’t got a clue about lesson planning, sticking to a schedule, and making it happen.
-We are able to carry a significantly lighter load by spreading it all out over the full 12 months of the year.
+We’re able to carry a significantly lighter load by spreading it all out over the full 12 months of the year.
 Didn’t get that library book for your unity study in time?
 No worries, start it next week instead!
 Feeling overwhelmed and needing a break?
 Take the day off!
-Because we spread our learning out over the whole year, we are able to carry a much lighter daily load and have so much more time for play, cuddling or even cleaning the house.
+Because we spread our learning out over the whole year, we can carry a much lighter daily load and have so much more time for play, cuddling or even cleaning the house.
 I love having the extra breathing room!

 There are so many reasons why I love all year learning, these are just the key reasons.
 It is definitely an individual preference, and one that I anticipate needing to be re-evaluated over the years and seasons of our homeschool.